adaptun/cos-scheme/README.md

 # cos-scheme
-basic implementation of Scheme in Caché ObjectScript
+basic implementation of Scheme in InterSystems ObjectScript

 Algorithm is taken from
 http://norvig.com/lispy.html